mrandreastoth/AmigaStyleDemo/README.md

 ## Live Demo
 Check out the live demo of the AmigaStyleDemo [here](https://mrandreastoth.github.io/AmigaStyleDemo/).

+**Best viewed in landscape mode.
+The speed of the scroll text and the copper bars are individually controllable using both cursor keys or click/taps on the appropriate region of the screen.**

 ### Summary of Major Steps in the Iterative Development Process

 1. **Initial Implementation**: